Beatrice A. Vieyra

 Beatrice A. Vieyra wrote a cookbook with Anglo-Indian recipes at the start of the twentieth century.
-She was a female cookbook writer with practical ideas about how to combine British tastes and eating habits with local ingredients.
+She was a cookbook writer with practical ideas about how to combine British tastes and eating habits with local ingredients.
 Her book Culinary art sparklets: a treatise on general household information and practical recipes for cooking in all its branches (Madras: Vest, 1915) has recipes that blend local spices with simple everyday dishes such as hard-boiled eggs.
 A list of spices in her recipes include curry powder, red pepper, chutneys and lime juice, which is used instead of lemons, and local fruits include mangoes.
 Her book was dedicated to Lady Pentland on the occasion of her visit to Travancore, a state in India.